hhd-dev/hhd/readme.md

 ## TDP Control
 For the ROG Ally, Ally X and Legion Go that have an ACPI/EC implementation for bios and fan curves,
-Adjustor uses the manufactuer functions for setting TDP.
+Adjustor uses the manufacturer functions for setting TDP.
 For the Allys, the asus-wmi kernel driver is used to set the tdp and manage the fan curves.
 For the Go, Lenovo's WMI methods are called through `acpi_call`, which will hopefully